EAST TENNESSEE STATE UNIVERSITY

 f.
 Leave of Absence

 Should any leave interfere with the ability of the PHYSICIAN to complete the requirements of their program as scheduled, such requirements must be completed after the projected completion date of the program.

 B. Call Rooms

-Call rooms will be available for PHYSICIANS on call through the affiliated hospitals.
+Call rooms will be available for PHYSICIAN on call through the affiliated hospitals.

 C. Counseling Services

-Group health insurance is provided for PHYSICIANS and their eligible dependents.
-PHYSICIANS are responsible for a portion of the premium.
-Life and disability insurance is provided for PHYSICIANS only.
+Group health and dental insurances are provided for PHYSICIAN and their eligible dependents.
+PHYSICIANS are responsible for a portion of the premiums.
+Life and disability insurances are provided for PHYSICIAN only.

 Meal provisions vary within the affiliated hospitals.
-PHYSICIANS who are required to remain in-house while on call will be provided with meal or a meal allowance for use at the affiliated hospitals.
+PHYSICIAN who is required to remain in-house while on call will be provided with a meal or a meal allowance for use at the affiliated hospitals.

 F. Military Leave

 PHYSICIANS who are on military leave shall be paid their stipend for a period, or periods, not exceeding 15 working days in any one (1) calendar year, plus such additional days as may result from any call to active State duty pursuant to TCA 58-1-106.
 PHYSICIANS must furnish the UNIVERSITY certification from competent military authority of the dates active duty was actually performed.